efabrica-team/hermes-extension/README.md

   Monitoring here monitors not only messages but the consumers too, clearing outdated consumers from Redis memory.
   A message that is held in the stream group pending list for more than `keepAliveTTL` is claimed by the next consumer (keeps priority order).
 Message claiming by another consumer after `keepAliveTTL` protection expires can be restricted to a number of reclaims (defaults to 3); this can be set to 0 to throw the message away.
   Claimed message is processed immediately, not re-queued for later processing.
+- A message can be duplicated in some circumstances.
+The user has to implement custom message completion tracking if the message has to be processed only once.

 ## `HermesDriverAccessor`